William Henry Harrison: Death and funeral

 Harrison had been physically exhausted by the constant stream of office seekers and a demanding social schedule.
-He also frequently ignored the cold late-winter weather, often going out without wearing appropriate clothing, likely weakening his immune system.
+He also frequently ignored the cold late-winter weather, often going out without wearing appropriate clothing, perhaps weakening his immune system.
 After delivering a two-hour inaugural address in the rain on March 4 without a hat or coat, Harrison continued to expose himself to the elements.
-Three weeks later on Wednesday, March 24, 1841, Harrison took his daily morning walk to local markets, again without a coat or hat.
+Three weeks later on March 24, 1841, Harrison took his daily morning walk to local markets, again without a coat or hat.
 Despite being caught in a sudden rainstorm, he did not change his wet clothes upon returning to the White House.
-On Friday, March 26, Harrison became ill with cold-like symptoms and sent for his doctor, Thomas Miller, though he told the doctor he felt better after having taken medication for "fatigue and mental anxiety".
+On March 26, Harrison became ill with cold-like symptoms and sent for his doctor, Thomas Miller, though he told the doctor he felt better after having taken medication for "fatigue and mental anxiety".
 The next day, Saturday, the doctor was called again, and arrived to find Harrison in bed with a "severe chill", after taking another early morning walk.
 Miller applied mustard plaster to his stomach and gave him a mild laxative, and he felt better that afternoon.
 At 4:00 a.m.
-Sunday, March 28, Harrison developed severe pain in the side and the doctor initiated bloodletting; the procedure was terminated when there was a drop in his pulse rate.
+March 28, Harrison developed severe pain in the side and the doctor initiated bloodletting; the procedure was terminated when there was a drop in his pulse rate.
 Miller also applied heated cups to the president's skin to enhance blood flow.
 The doctor then gave him castor oil and medicines to induce vomiting, and diagnosed him with pneumonia in the right lung.
 A team of doctors was called in Monday, March 29, and they confirmed right lower lobe pneumonia.
 Harrison was then administered laudanum, opium, and camphor, along with wine and brandy.

 No official announcements were made concerning Harrison's illness, which fueled public speculation and concern the longer he remained out of public view.
 Washington society had noticed his uncharacteristic absence from church on Sunday.
 Conflicting and unconfirmed newspaper reports were based on leaks by people with contacts in the White House.
-A Washington paper reported on Thursday, April 1, that Harrison's health was decidedly better.
+A Washington paper reported on April 1, that Harrison's health was decidedly better.
 In fact, Harrison's condition had seriously weakened, and Cabinet members and family were summoned to the White House—his wife Anna had remained in Ohio due to her own illness.
 According to papers in Washington on Friday, Harrison had rallied, despite a Baltimore Sun report that his condition was of a "more dangerous character".
 A reporter for the New York Commercial indicated that "the country's people were deeply distressed and many of them in tears."